pjtunstall/filler/README.md

 - Write tests.
 - Beat Terminator.
   - Take advantage of the possibility to send negative cordinates, being careful to avoid out-of-bounds errors?
-  -Try placing pieces in such a way that at least their empty cells go off the right or bottom edge if that's allowed?
+  - Try placing pieces in such a way that at least their empty cells go off the right or bottom edge if that's allowed?
     - Likewise nonempty cells if that's possible.
 Check it.